Molecular Dynamics Simulations on Nuclear Recoils in Silicon Crystals towards Single Electron-Hole Pair Ionization Yields

-As illustrated in Fig.~\ref{fig:qf-dis}, the complex process of multiple collisions involved in slowing down an isotropically ejected atom does not yield a single, definitive value; instead, it results in a distribution.
+\emph{Inherently Distributions.}-- As illustrated in Fig.~\ref{fig:qf-dis}, the complex process of multiple collisions involved in slowing down an isotropically ejected atom does not yield a single, definitive value; instead, it results in a distribution.
 It is crucial to emphasize that the expansion of these distributions is not sufficiently small to be ignored.
 It necessitates further consideration when interpreting experimental results, particularly in the context of rare events experiments.

 The expansion of the QF tends to increase with recoil energies.
-In context, we use $1\sigma$ central confident interval to describe the expansion of the QF quantitatively.
-For instance, at 200 eVnr, the width is $10.03_{-1.15}^{+1.21}\%$, while at 10 keVnr, it amounts to $29.80_{-4.87}^{+4.53}\%$.
-A semi-empirical formula has been identified to provide a rough approximation of the energy dependency; specifically, it is expressed as ${3.64 \times E[\mathrm{keVnr}]}^{0.43}$ for recoil energies above 200 eVnr.
+We employ the 1~$\sigma$ central confidence interval to describe the expansion of the QF distributions quantitatively.
+For example, at 200 \eVnr, the 1~$\sigma$ region of QF spans from 8.88\% to 11.24\%, while at 10 \keVnr, it extends from 24.93\% to 34.33\%.
+An empirical formula is used to approximate the energy dependence of the 1 $\sigma$ width of QF, expressed as ${3.64 \times E[\mathrm{keV_{nr}}]}^{0.43}$.
 We note that the shapes of these distributions are not identical.
-Below 200 eVnr, a platform-like structure emerges in the tail of the QF distributions.
-However, for energies above 200 eVnr, the spectra exhibit a smoother shape.
+Below 200 \eVnr, a platform-like structure emerges in the tail of the QF distributions.
+However, for energies above 200 \eVnr, the spectra exhibit a smoother shape.
 In the following discussions, these two phenomena will be analyzed separately.